Yuya Endo

-Yuya Endo (遠藤 雄弥, Endō Yūya) is a Japanese actor and singer.
+Yuya Endo (遠藤 雄弥, Endō Yūya) is a Japanese actor and singer under Meteora.
 He is best known for his role as Ryoma Echizen in The Prince of Tennis musical series (commonly known as Tenimyu).
 He was also part of a young men's stage acting troupe, D-BOYS, which perform in various skit-like performances.

+Early life

+Endo was born in Atsugi, Kanagawa.
+His mother encouraged him to enter the entertainment career by joining a children's theater troupe, as he was perceived as an introvert, hoping that that immersion with children of his own age would make him open up.
+He didn't go voluntarily, until he was in upper Elementary, when he was moved by Issei Ishida's performance in the drama March of the Saints.
+He then started to actively seek auditions.

 Career

+Acting career

-Endo's first major onscreen debut was for the 2000 film, Juvenile.
+Endo's major onscreen debut was for the 2000 film, Juvenile.
 He also was a part of the Watanabe net drama, Hice Cool (2005), appearing alongside fellow D-Boy members, Kotaro Yanagi, Yuu Shirota, and Osamu Adachi.